graphdeco-inria/on-the-fly-nvs/README.md

 <summary>Docker-Based Setup</summary>
 You can build with Docker which reduces the discrepencies between systems and standarizes it into one container.

-Before running Docker, ensure you have installed:
+If you are on a Linux-based setup, ensure you have installed:

 <pre><code>sudo apt-get install -y nvidia-container-toolkit</code></pre>